BinaryIgor/blog/posts/unit-integration-e2e-contract-x-tests-what-should-we-focus-on.md

 We can test it manually, using all of its features and functionalities.

 Unfortunately, this approach breaks down pretty fast.
-One, even if our software is small and simple, we need to go through all use cases, manually, after every, even the smallest, change.
-If we do not, we risk a regression of previously working features and functionalities.
-If we change our software fairly often, this becomes a significant waste of our/other people's time and energy.
-Second, as our software grows beyond two or three features this becomes harder and harder to do, sometimes to the point of practical impossibility.
-It can be done, but it would take so much time and energy, that nobody would even dare to try.
+One, even if our software is small and simple, we need to go through all its use cases, manually, after every, even the smallest, change.
+If we do not, we risk a regression of previously working features and functionalities.If we change our software fairly often, this becomes a significant waste of our/other people's time and energy.
+Second, as our software grows beyond two or three features, checking it manually becomes harder and harder to do, sometimes to the point of practical impossibility.
+It can be done, but it would take so much time and energy, that nobody even dares to try.

 Moreover, where will our software even run?
-This also can get quite tricky and complex - multiple environments, many browsers and devices.
+This can also get quite tricky and complex - multiple environments, many browsers and various devices.
 Sometimes, we just do not even have access to the same/similar enough environment to the one where our software runs.
+How then we are going to test it manually, if we can not even run it?
 This problem only amplifies if our software is created to be used by other software or machines, not humans (various libraries, tools and scripts).

-Therefore, **software testing in an automated way seems to be a wise idea**.
-We can increase its quality, test all edge cases, decrease possible defects, be sure that it still works as we continue to change it and save our own/other people time along the way.
+Therefore, **automating software testing seems to be a wise idea**.
+We can increase its quality, test all edge cases, decrease possible defects, be sure that it will still work as we continue to change it, and save our own/other people time along the way.
 But is it really that simple?

 ## Ideal Tests

-We established that test automation done by writing tests to verify that our code works is a good idea.
-While discussing that we have touched on an important point: **our tests should resemble, as much as possible, the way our software is used**.
+As we agreed that test automation done by writing tests to verify that our code works is a good idea, we have touched on an important point: **tests should resemble, as much as possible, the way our software is used**.
 This should hold true both for the testing environment (where and how we run our tests) and for the way we write test cases.
-The more this is true, the more confidence we have that, when deployed to a production, our system/app will work as intended.
+The more this is true, the more confidence we can have that, when deployed to a production, our system/application will work as intended.

 Ideally, our tests should:
 * be fast and simple to write
-* be simple to read and understand
+* be easy to read and understand
-* be easy to change and maintain
+* be simple to change and maintain
-* be fast to run, so we have an efficient feedback loop
+* be fast to run, so we have an efficient feedback loop when changing code
-* promote good design of our code and support its evolution, instead of hampering it
+* promote good design of our code and support its evolution, instead hampering it
-* use the same (as similar as possible) environment and external dependencies as in the production (databases, servers, browsers, mobile devices, pub-sub/queue/messaging systems, files, external API's and so on)
+* use identical/as similar as possible environment and external dependencies as in a production (databases, servers, browsers, mobile devices, pub-sub/queue/messaging systems, files, external APIs and so on)
-* be reliable, controllable and deterministic, they should not fail for random reasons and they should not yield false-positives
+* be reliable, controllable and deterministic - they should not fail for random reasons and they should not yield false-positives
-* resemble they way our software will be used by the end clients (be it humans or machines)
+* resemble the way our software will be used by the end clients (be it humans or machines)

 \
-**Unfortunately, all of these characteristics are almost never achieved in practice.** That is why we have various test types and each of them gives us a different set of tradeoffs, which also differ depending on the type of software that we are working on.
-The tradeoffs can be completely different depending on whether we write server-rendered web app, single page application consuming REST API, single-component (monolitic) REST API with multiple clients, microservices-based REST API or a software library/tool that does something very specific and is intended to be used by other machines/software, not humans.
+**Sadly, all of these characteristics are almost never achieved in practice.** That is why we have various test types and each of them gives us a different set of tradeoffs, which also differ depending on the type of software that we work on.
+The tradeoffs could be completely different depending on whether we write server-rendered web app, a single page application consuming REST API, monolithic REST API with multiple clients, microservices-based REST API or a software library/tool that does something very specific, and is intended to be used by other machines/software, not humans.
 Let's then explore different test types and see what exactly they bring to the table.

 ## Unit Tests